 The Annual MVR: a lot can change in a year

 If waiting for the annual MVR review to check MVRs again, there is a big gap of up to 11 months where license statuses may have changed.
 Sometimes this can happen and drivers luckily skate by undetected.
 However, the opposite can also happen.
-If accidents or injuries are involved as a result, insurance costs and claims can be astronomical.
+If fatalities or injuries are involved as a result, insurance costs and claims can be astronomical.
 A company’s brand and reputation may also suffer because of employing unfit drivers, even unknowingly.

 How to Supplement the Annual MVR